Remote Work & Reasonable Accommodation

 Under the ADA, a reasonable accommodation is a change in the work environment that permits a disabled employee to perform their job functions.
 This can include things like providing equipment, restructuring parts of the job, modifying work schedules, etc.

 The ADA requires employers to provide reasonable accommodations unless doing so would cause undue hardship (significant expenses or difficulty).

-It’s important to note that the ADA applies not only to employees but also to job seekers.
+It’s important to note that the ADA applies not only to employees but also to job applicants.
 Here’s an example.
 An Army veteran with PTSD is interviewed for an office job at a company in Philadelphia.
 He is qualified for the job and has already passed an initial interview.
 During the final interview, he requests to work from home due to PTSD.
 His doctor recommends working from home until the PTSD improves.
 His application is denied, and when he calls to request an explanation, he is told that his remote work request was the sole issue.